Nauja/kanjidb/README.md

 ```

-# Build database

-Building a database is done by executing multiple steps described in
+# Building a database

-a YAML configuration file.
-KanjiDB will create a default `config.yaml`
-file if an existing configuration doesn't exist or none is provided.
+Start by creating a `config.yml` file.
+This is the YAML configuration file
-This default configuration file looks like this:
+that KanjiDB will use to build the database.
+A basic configuration looks like this:

 ```yaml
 run: